AdobeDocs/audience-manager.en/help/using/features/segments/segment-builder.md

 1. In the [Traits](../../features/segments/segment-builder.md#reference_131791CC12A6431A8AD5F19F4FB48947) section:
     * Search for the trait you want to add to a segment and click **[!UICONTROL Add Trait]**.
 Add another trait to create a trait group.
     * Bring up the Advanced Search modal by clicking **[!UICONTROL Browse All Traits]**.
 Search for traits by name, ID, description or data source.
 Click on a folder while searching to limit results to that folder and its subfolders.
 You can also filter traits by trait type.
+    * Get live [trait recommendations](trait-recommendations.md) as you build your segment.
     * Click and drag traits to create separate groups.
     * Hover between groups to set relationships with Boolean [!UICONTROL AND], [!UICONTROL OR], [!UICONTROL AND NOT] values.
     * Hover over the clock icon to add [recency and frequency](../../features/segments/recency-and-frequency.md#concept_957D9E1977774D28A98ACEE6035E7B37) rules to the trait.